 Apart from government trademark databases, there are not many web trademark search tools where you can verify availability.
 Web tools scrape other trademark databases just because no time is wasted in investing effort and time.
 Some of the best-selling top web tools are:

-• CompuMark: It is computer software, which provides you with full range full solutions of the trademark search.
+- CompuMark: It is computer software that provides you with a full range of full solutions for the trademark search.
 It provides you with full availability and potential conflict reports of the marks.

-• NameRobot: NameRobot is also software program that has availability feature for trademark search and business name generator feature.
+- NameRobot: NameRobot is also a software program that has an availability feature for trademark search and a business name generator feature.

 4. Do a Common Law Search